Bomb Incidents in Schools:

 Reports of all bomb incidents in schools were reviewed and data collected on the date, location, type of incident, type of school, how the threat or incident was delivered/discovered, and the response protocol enacted.
 This data was verified and aggregated to arrive at the findings incorporated in this report.
-Data collection for the 2015-2016 school year continues daily, and the study results are updated at the same time.
-Periodic updates will be released until June of 2016.
+Data collection for the 2015-2016 school year has concluded and the final study results are included in this document.
+Data collection for the 2016-2017 school year began August 1, 2016.
+Periodic updates will be issued throughout the upcoming school year.

 Limitations of the Study